 Investing in Recovery Coaching

-To achieve ultimate happiness in your recovery actively listen to your recovery coaches suggestions.
+To achieve ultimate happiness in your recovery, actively listen to your recovery coaches’ suggestions.
 Creating the highest version of your recovered self requires commitment and access to many recovery resources.
 Your recovery Coach and Sponsor mentor your recovery and provide guidance.
-One major difference is the guidance a recovery coach provides is holistic.
+One significant difference is the guidance a recovery coach provides is holistic.
 However, a sponsor must guide you within the framework of the 12 Traditions and Promises of the 12Step fellowship.

-If you or a loved one is interested in committing to working with a recovery coach or learning more how a recovery coach can help you achieve your recovery goals contact The Lighthouse Recovery 365 Coaching Program at 203-246-9435.
+If you or a loved one is interested in committing to working with a recovery coach or learning more about how a recovery coach can help you achieve your recovery goals, contact The Lighthouse Recovery 365 Coaching Program at 203-246-9435.